 Embry-Riddle Worldwide students are eligible to apply for state scholarships, state grants, university institutional grants/scholarships, and external scholarships.
-Scholarships and/or Grants are based on specific criteria.
+Scholarships and/or grants are based on specific criteria.
 Scholarships and/or grants can come from the federal government, your state government, the university, and a private or nonprofit organization.

 State programs offer their own range of scholarships and grants that you may qualify for through residency and meeting outlined criteria from your state.